clearlinux/clear-linux-documentation/source/clear-linux/tutorials/machine-learning/machine-learning.rst

       Figure 2: The example file within the Jupyter file manager.

 #.
 To run the handwriting example, click on the :file:`MNIST_example.ipynb`
-   file to load the notebook, as shown in figure 3.
+   file to load the notebook, as shown in Figure 3.

    .. figure:: figures/machine-learning-3.png
       :alt: The loaded MNIST_example notebook